vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 SDT pioneered the idea that motivation can be described not only in terms of its quantity, but also its quality. **Intrinsic motivation** is the natural drive to seek out challenges.
 It derives from the enjoyment of and interest taken in the behavior itself.
 Intrinsic motivation is positively correlated with cognitive and social development, task performance, and well-being.

-When the goal of a behavior is something other than the behavior itself, we're talking about **extrinsic motivation.** SDT expands on the concept of extrinsic motivation by delineating distinct subtypes, each defined by the quality of the behavior's *regulation.*
+When the goal of a behavior is something other than the behavior itself, we're talking about **extrinsic motivation.** SDT expands on the concept of extrinsic motivation by delineating distinct subtypes, each defined by the degree of *internalization* of the behavior's *regulation.*

-Extrinsic motivations are thus classified based on how *internalized* the behavior's regulation is.
-In other words, does the regulation of behavior (regulation here meaning the thing which is making you act out the behavior) come from outside, from within, or somewhere in between?
+"Internalization of regulation" sounds complicated, but it's actually a relatively simple concept: does the thing which is making you act out the behavior (the regulation) come from outside yourself, from within, or somewhere in between (the degree of internalization)?

 #### Types of extrinsic motivation

-**External regulation** is the least autonomous kind of motivation.
+**External regulation** is the least autonomous, most "controlled" kind of motivation.
 Behaving in accordance with known or predicted external punishment or reward are hallmarks of externally regulated behavior.
 Motivations characterized by external regulation have a clearly defined, externally perceived *locus of causality.* The individual's sense of volition and control over their actions is absent.

 **Introjected regulation** is characterized by internal rewards and punishments.
-An introjection is an unconscious adoption of others' thoughts and attitudes.
-It's the voice in your head echoing external pressures.
+Introjection is the voice in your head echoing external pressures, the internalization of others' thoughts and attitudes.
 Pride, social status, and other ego-related motivations are examples of introjected regulation.
-Introjected regulation is more internalized than pure external regulation, but as it is not integrated with the self it is still characterized by an external locus of causality—it is still not "you" making the choice.
+It is still characterized by an external locus of causality as this kind of regulation is not fully integrated with the self.

 **Identified regulation** is the stage where self-determination gains a foothold.
-The locus of causality turns inward; the individual starts to value the behavior because it contributes to a personally relevant goal.
+The individual starts to value the behavior because it contributes to a personally relevant goal; the locus of causality turns inward.

 **Integrated regulation** is the most autonomous kind of extrinsic motivation.
 The behavior is not only deemed valuable in terms of other outcomes, it is also integrated with other aspects of the self.
 While integrated regulation is still "extrinsic" because the desired outcome is not the behavior itself, it can exhibit similar qualities and benefits to intrinsic motivation.